Hanoi Metro: Progress

-Metro line 8 is 37.4 km long with 26 stations and 2 depots.
+Line 8 is 37.4 km long with 26 stations and 2 depots.
 The underground section is from Mai Dich to Linh Nam, and elevated sections are 2 parts: Son Dong to Mai Dich and Linh Nam to Duong Xa.

 Rolling stock

 Line 2A: CRRC trains

 On 20 October 2015, the Railway Project Management Unit (RPMU) organized the Cat Linh - Ha Dong sample train exhibition at Giang Vo Exhibition Center, Ba Dinh District.
 The decision was made to use Chinese rolling stock manufacturer CRRC Corporation Limited (CRRC) trains, made by Beijing Subway Rolling Stock Equipment, to supply the rolling stock for Line 2A.

 Each train will consist of 4 carriages, with capacity for over 1,200 passengers.
 Each carriage weighs around 35 t, is 19 m long, 3.8 m high, and 2.8 m wide.
 The first train arrived in Hanoi in March 2017 via the port of Hai Phong.
 The CRRC supplied a total of 13 four-car train-sets in 2018, which are all currently stabled at a depot at Phu Luong, east of Yen Nghia.
 Trains are powered by a 750 V third rail, a first for Vietnam.

 The trains' exteriors are painted green, and the seal of the Hanoi Temple of Literature, which is the symbol Khue Van of Hanoi, is shown on the front of the train, and the line name “Cat Linh - Ha Dong” is displayed along the bottom in white.
 A small LED screen is place at the left top corner to show the name of the line.